HomeSustainabilitySocialHuman Capital Management

 Program to train the next generation of female leaders (for women)

-In Japan, the career development environment for working women tends to generate various anxieties due to the impact of life events and the lack of role models.
+In Japan, the environment for working women's career development tends to generate various "anxieties" due to the impact of life events and the lack of role models.
 To address this, we are conducting training programs aimed at developing the next generation of female leaders, with the goal of encouraging them to envision their own career paths and become more conscious of career advancement.
 To respect the willingness to learn on their own initiative, we have a self-nomination system for some hierarchical levels, and many female employees participate in the training every year.

 Introduction to our Initiatives ②